waffle-iron/DevTools-1/README.md

 [![Downloads Badge][downloads-badge]][downloads-status]
 [![Requirements Badge][requirements-badge]][requirements-status]

+## UNDER DEVELOPMENT - lots of new features are coming

 The main goal of `DevTools` is to streamline the PoweSell modules development, and make it as simple as possible.

 ## Features: